In the Teen Room, you can find:

 - Resources for Readers is the Topsfield Town Library page with info on how to request a book, and other resources for getting the books you want.

-- Are you looking for a suggestion?
+- Are you looking for a suggestion or for Masconomet Summer Reading?
 Check out our Reading Lists!

 - Epic Reads where you can find book recommendations, take quizzes, participate in giveaways, and more!